temple-geography/census-gis/docs/exercises/segregation_analysis.md

 > **NOTE:** My data frames do not have geometries.
 If you requested geometries with your download, this code will fail, because `select()` called on a spatial data frame will retain the geometries, and then the data frame that you pipe to `DIDuncan()` will have three columsn: the two race groups and the geometry column.
 In this case, use `st_drop_geometry() |>` to drop the geometries before piping to `DIDuncan()`.

 The result is a matrix showing the segregation between Group 1 and itself; Group 1 and Group 2; Group 2 and Group 1; and between Group 2 and itself.
-For *D*, segregation between a group and itself is always zero, and segregation between two groups is **symmetric**, which is why the value in the upper right cell matches the value in the lower left cell. *For other indices of segregation, either of these things might not be true.* Some indices allow a group to be segregated from itself, or allow segregation between groups to be non-symmetric.
+For $D$, segregation between a group and itself is always zero, and segregation between two groups is **symmetric**, which is why the value in the upper right cell matches the value in the lower left cell. *For other indices of segregation, either of these things might not be true.* Some indices allow a group to be segregated from itself, or allow segregation between groups to be non-symmetric.

-> **NOTE:** As discussed in class, *D* can *only* calculate segregation between two groups.
-Calculating multigroup segregation requires other indices, such as MultiGroup Dissimilarity (_D*_), which is implemented in OasisR as `DMulti()`.
+> **NOTE:** As discussed in class, $D$ can *only* calculate segregation between two groups.
+Calculating multigroup segregation requires other indices, such as MultiGroup Dissimilarity ($D*$), which is implemented in OasisR as `DMulti()`.

 ## Statistical Inference on the Index of Dissimilarity

-As we can see, Black-White segregation <!--($D_{BW}$)--> for Philly is 0.7047, and for Allegheny it is 0.6139.
+As we can see, Black-White segregation ($D_{BW}$) for Philly is 0.7047, and for Allegheny it is 0.6139.
 Obviously, these numbers are different, but is the difference statistically significant? `OasisR` allows us to use **bootstrapping** to create hypothetical alternative distributions of the population.
-We can then use standard statistical tests, such as the *t*-test of difference of means, to compare these distributions.
+We can then use standard statistical tests, such as the $t$-test of difference of means, to compare these distributions.

 We will use the `ResampleTest()` function to create the distributions for each county using the bootstrap method (`simtype = "Boot"`) with the number of simulations (`nsim`) set to 1,000.
 Remember that **OasisR** can calculate many different segregation measures.
 We tell `ResampleTest()` which measure we want to simulate by passing the function name as a string, which in this case is `"DIDuncan"`.
 Other segregation functions can be used as well.